 Free Trial Version

-Outline is a bit pricey compared to other iPad apps, but you can download a free version with a 30 page limit to see if it fits your needs.
+Outline is a bit pricey compared to other iPad apps, but you can download a free version [No Longer Available] with a 30 page limit to see if it fits your needs.

 Outline is not an online document storage app like Evernote or Springpad, but it fills some missing features not available in the latter two notebooks.
 It may be particularly useful for students, researchers, business executives, and project planners.
 Let us know what you think about Outline and how you might use it.